Leon Botstein: Scholarship and writings

+He has been editor of The Musical Quarterly since 1993 and a frequent contributor to periodicals focusing on music and history.

 Musicianship

 Botstein is renowned for reviving and promoting neglected repertoire and composers.
 In addition, as director of the American Symphony Orchestra and the Jerusalem Symphony Orchestra, he emerged as a significant proponent of "thematic programming", which assembles concert programs around common themes grounded in literature, music history, or art.
 He is also known for the series "Classics Declassified", in which he lectures, conducts, and takes questions from the audience.
 Both the Bard Music Festival and Bard SummerScape continue his method of reviving neglected works and synthesizing performance and scholarship.
 The Wall Street Journals Barrymore Laurence Scherer wrote, "the Bard Music Festival…no longer needs an introduction.
 Under the provocative guidance of the conductor-scholar Leon Botstein, it has long been one of the most intellectually stimulating of all American summer festivals and frequently is one of the most musically satisfying.
 Each year, through discussions by major scholars and illustrative concerts often programmed to overflowing, Bard audiences have investigated the oeuvre of a major composer in the context of the society, politics, literature, art and music of his times."